cherriesandmochi/gdmaim/README.md

 `Strip Empty Lines`: If enabled, any line without code will be removed.

+`Strip Extraneous Spacing`: If enabled, spaces and tabs that are not required, get removed.

 `Process Feature Filters`: If enabled, process automatic filtering of code, based on export template feature tags.
 For more information, see [feature filters](#preprocessor-hints).

 `Strip Lines Matching RegEx`: If enabled, any lines matching the regular expression will be removed.